torproject/tor/doc/HACKING/ReleasingTor.md

 === 0.
 Preliminaries

 1. Get at least three of weasel/arma/Sebastian/Sina to put the new version number in their approved versions list.
+Give them a few days to do this if you can.

+2. If this is going to be an important security release, give the packagers some advance warning: See this list of packagers in IV.3 below.

 === I. Make sure it works